 It was definitely new and modern in décor but didn’t look anything at all like the pictures of the studios I’d seen on the website.
 I was tempted to go back to the front desk and see if they had anything else but I was tired and figured if I was still unhappy in the morning I’d deal with it then.

-Not surprisingly, I woke up the next morning still not quite satisfied but thinking (to be fair) I’d probably gotten exactly what I paid for.
-But I was still bothered by the wifi issue and the fact that the room didn’t look anything like what I’d seen online so I decided it couldn’t hurt to go to the front desk and just mention my concerns.
+I woke up the next morning still not quite satisfied but thinking (to be fair) I’d probably gotten exactly what I paid for.
+But I was still bothered by the wifi issue and the fact that the room didn’t look anything like what I’d seen online.
+I decided it couldn’t hurt to go to the front desk and just mention my concerns.

 They were very nice and offered to move me to an upgraded studio (which I did appreciate because I definitely did not pay for that – though that room looked more like what was pictured on the website).

 I wanted to plant myself in one of the beachfront chairs for the rest of the day but there was one more thing I needed to do – a quick visit to the resort’s dive shop, Infinity Divers.
-You see, I had decided I’d put off this diving thing long enough and it was time to finally see if it was something I wanted to learn.
+I’d put off this diving thing long enough and it was time to finally see if it was something I wanted to learn.